Divestment from Policing and Investment in Building Safer, Liberatory Communities

 • What kind of interventions might you make around prosecutorial, judicial, and sheriff elections that are aligned with abolitionist values and practices?

-• How might you use Pride month (June) to highlight increasing criminalization of trans and queer people in your community?
+• How might you use Pride month (June) and beyond to highlight increasing criminalization of trans and queer people in your community?

 • What are some hidden sites of criminalization in your community?
 How might you interrupt criminalization that takes place in multiple institutions, and particularly those where people go to seek care and support?